menzascripting/Mnet/README.md

     perl Makefile.PL  # INSTALL_BASE=/specify/path
     make install

-You might need to update your PERL5LIB environment variable if you uncommented the INSTALL\_BASE option above.
+You may nee to update your PERL5LIB environment variable if you uncommented the INSTALL\_BASE option, above.

 # AUTHOR